State of Illinois

 - Full-day rate: child is in care 5-12 hours per day.

-- Part-day rate: child is in care under 5 hours per day.
+- Part-day rate: child is in care less than 5 hours per day.

-- School-age rate: school-aged child in care under 5 hours per day while school is in session.
+- School-age rate: school-aged child in care less than 5 hours per day while school is in session.